devops-den/emqx-kafka-mongo-messaging-app/README.md

 >
 ```

-You can stop the producer client with Ctrl-C at any time.
+Ctrl-C can be used to end the producer client at any moment.

 ### Step 5: Reading the eventn from Kafka topic
-Open another terminal session and run the console consumer client to read the events you just created:
+To read the events you just created, open a second terminal session and launch the consumer client:

 ```
 devops@LAPTOP-JF1PIDLR:/usr/local/kafka$ bin/kafka-console-consumer.sh --topic emqx-to-kafka --from-beginning --bootstrap-server localhost:9092